Scepheo/compos-and-courses/Sokoban/course/readme.md

 ## 1. [`nameof` expressions (C# 6)][nameof-expressions]

 We will be using these for the purpose of exceptions.
-In `Level.cs`, add a check to the constructor to throw an exception if `null` is passed to the constructor.
+In `Level.cs`, add a check to the constructor to throw an argument null exception if `null` is passed to the constructor, using `nameof` to pass the parameter name to the exception.

 ## 2. [String Interpolation (C# 6)][string-interpolation]

 String interpolation is also useful for exceptions, primarily the message.
-Use this and a `nameof` expression to replace the `default` case in `HandleMovement` in `Level.cs` and throw an exception if the direction passed is invalid.
+Use this to replace the string formatting in the `default` case in `HandleMovement` in `Level.cs`.

 ## 3. [Read-only auto-properties (C# 6)][read-only-auto-properties]